 After a morning of getting pampered to perfection and sharing a glass of bubbly with your bridesmaids, the time has finally come to marry the love of your life.

 A civil ceremony will usually last around 30 minutes, where as a church ceremony can last up to an hour.
-If you are having a church ceremony, remember to leave extra time on top of this for photographs at the church and travel time to get to your reception venue.
+If you are having a church ceremony, remember to leave extra time on top of this for photographs at the church.

 Leave at least an hour and a half for the drinks reception.
 Not only will everyone be wanting to congratulate you, but this is also the time when you’ll be having your photographs taken.
 This period can sometimes drag a little for the guest, so make sure there are plenty of drinks and canapes to go around.
 You could even book in some entertain here!
 Check out our blog post on alternative wedding entertainment if you’re stuck for ideas.